-1. Making decisions without consulting the Companions, who were the light of virtues.

-2. Designating his son as his successor.
-His son was a drunkard, corrupt and wore silk.

-3. He claimed Ziyad [as his son], and the Messenger of Allah said, "There is offspring for the honourable woman, but there is nothing for the whore."

-4. His killing of Hijr and his followers.
-Woe unto him from Hijr and the followers of $Hijr^{(21)}$.
+- 1. Making decisions without consulting the Companions, who were the light of virtues. - 2.
+Designating his son as his successor.
+His son was a drunkard, corrupt and wore silk. - 3.
+He claimed Ziyad (as his son), and the Messenger of Allah said, "There is offspring for the honorable woman, but there is nothing for the whore." - 4.
+His killing of Hijr and his followers.
+Woe unto him from Hijr and the followers of Hijr.2 obligatory for people to pray for him in the same way as they prayed for His Messenger.
+Furthermore, Allah and His Messenger made it obligatory for people to love him, and the Prophet (saw) said, "Loving 'Ali is believing, and hating him is hypocrisy."3

-There were some good Companions who used to dash out of the mosque immediately after the prayers so that they did not have to listen to the speeches which always ended with the cursing of Ali.
+There were some good Companions who used to dash out of the mosque immediately after the prayers so that they did not have to listen to the speeches which always ended with the cursing of 'Ali.
 For that reason the Umayyads changed the tradition of the Messenger of Allah.
 They put the speech before the prayers, so that people listened to it against their will.

 What kind of Companions were these people!
 They were not afraid of changing the tradition of the Messenger of Allah, or even the laws of Allah, in order to reach their wicked and low objectives and to satisfy their sinister desires.
-They cursed a man whom Allah had kept cleansed and purified, and made it obligatory for people to pray for him in the same way as they prayed for His Messenger.
-Furthermore, Allah and His Messenger made it obligatory for people to love him, and the Prophet (s.a.w.) said, "Loving Ali is believing, and hating him is hypocrisy"(22).
+They cursed a man whom Allah had kept cleansed and purified, and made it